prevention-icon

 Residual insecticide spray

-For extra protection in between treatments, we use insecticides such as synthetic pyrethroids which remain active on surfaces for longer periods of time.
+For extra protection between treatments, we use insecticides such as synthetic pyrethroids, which remain active on surfaces for longer periods.

 Diatomaceous earth

-For severe infestations, we may opt to scatter food grade diatomaceous earth in the affected area.
-This naturally occurring substance causes insects to lose moisture upon contact, then dry out and die.
+We may scatter food-grade diatomaceous earth in the affected area for severe infestations.
+This naturally occurring substance causes insects to lose moisture upon contact, dry out, and die.

 Aerosol fog